flytbase/flytsamples/Sample-Projects/visual_servoing/readme.md

   4. visual servoing webapp.

 Setup instructions:
  1. To setup gimbal on you autopilot refer to the documentation provided by autopilot.
-E.g. For pixhawk users visit.
+E.g. For pixhawk users [visit here.](https://dev.px4.io/advanced-gimbal-control.html#gimbal-control-setup)
  2. For FlytPOD users only.
     Update FlytOS to get the Gimbal APIs.
 Simply connect your FlytPOD to internet (client mode) to update your FlytPOD.
-    After updating change parameter MNT_IN to 3.0.
+    After updating change parameter MNT_MODE_IN to 3.0.
 Check [documentation](http://docs.flytbase.com/docs/FlytPOD/Hardware_specifications.html#gimbal) for Gimbal connection.
  3. To verify that everything is setup properly try following service call from terminal on companion computer.
 Replace namespace with global namespace on your companion computer.
     `rosservice call /<namespace>/payload/gimbal_set "roll: 0.0 pitch:0.5 yaw:-0.2"`
  4. On companion computer create a folder in home directory.